joemc9011/projecttwo/README.md

 ## User Stories
-Anyone can login the application .
-After login the app you will be able to Select your team name , after selecting your team name you will be able to have the playerlist of
+After loading the app, you'll be able to Select your team name , after selecting your team name you will be able to have the playerlist of
-PointGourd, Center , ShootingGourd and Short Forward .
-Yor will able to add players to your team and also delete players if the player is unavailable .
-You have also the option of the bench to have over five players who get availble.
+Point Guard, Center, Shooting Guard, Forward, and Small Forward .
+You will able to add and delete players while categorizing them as Bench Playes or Starters.
 After all You can make your own fantasy team.
 The Player's list is from current time of 2020 API.
 So anyone can get the current players.
 So Have a Fun!